sachingirime/bionic-arm/README.md

 ### 4. Real time implementation (Optional)

 If you have working 2 channel sensors you can try this in real time.
-If you want to implement this project at real time then follow following steps to modify the code :
+If you want to implement this project at real time then follow these steps to modify the code :

 - `cd API`<br>
 - `uvicorn realtime:app --reload`<br>